Kate Spade's sister says fashion star's suicide was 'not unexpected'

 Kate Spade's older sister said on Tuesday that the fashion icon's suicide was "not unexpected" and that her sister had struggled with mental illness.

-In an email to NBC News, Reta Saffo said her younger sister was a "precious, precious little person" and "genuine in almost every way," but said that her sister's fame was unexpected and exacerbated what she believed was Spade's bi-polar disorder.
+In an email to NBC News, Reta Saffo said that her younger sister was a "precious, precious little person" and "genuine in almost every way," but that her fame exacerbated what she believed was a bipolar disorder.

+Earlier on Wednesday, a source close to the family disputed Saffo's account, describing Spade as a "kind, generous, funny, warm and extremely private person."

+In a statement, the source said: "The family is disgusted and saddened that at this time of great sorrow, Kate’s sister, who has been estranged from the entire family for more than 10 years, would choose to surface with unsubstantiated comment.
+Her statements paint a picture of someone who did not know her at all."

-In an earlier email to the Kansas City Star, Saffo said that she had frequently flown out to Napa and New York City over the last four years in an attempt to get Spade treatment.
+In an earlier email to The Kansas City Star, Saffo, who lives in New Mexico, said that she had frequently flown out to Napa, California, and New York City over the last four years in an attempt to get Spade treatment.

 Breaking News Emails

-However, when Spade was "all set to go" she would "chicken out by morning," Saffo said.
+However, when Spade was all set to go she had "chickened out by morning," Saffo said.

-Saffo said Spade feared hospitalization would negatively affect her brand and tried to self-medicate with alcohol.
+Saffo said Spade feared that hospitalization would hurt her brand and tried to self-medicate with alcohol.

-Spade's brother-in-law, the actor David Spade, only publicly commented on social media following her death on Tuesday.
+Spade's brother-in-law, the actor David Spade, publicly commented only on social media following her death on Tuesday.
+David Spade is Andy Spade's brother.

 "I still can't believe it," he wrote in a post on Instagram.
 "It's a rough world out there people, try to hang on."